-- a) Optimize data collection according to stakeholder needs for data and information. - b) Deploy and/or maintain observing system assets that contribute timely and accurate coastal and ocean meteorological and oceanographic data to complement existing national data streams. - c) Integrate existing regional assets and contribute data and information to address regional priority issues. - d) Provide data to a range of consumers including government, academic, and private sector users, utilizing a data integration framework common across all providers.
+- a) Optimize data collection according to stakeholder needs for data and information. - b) Demonstrate observing system assets that contribute timely and accurate coastal and ocean meteorological and oceanographic data to complement existing national data streams. - c) Integrate existing regional assets and contribute data and information to address regional priority issues, especially those identified at the IOOS Regional DIF Implementation Workshop (March 10-11, 2009, in press). - d) Provide data to a range of consumers including government, academic, and private sector users, utilizing a data integration framework common across all providers.
 Full life cycle management of observations from collection to public delivery should be considered. - e) Develop information products that exceed our current capability to meet the needs of defined users within the region and improve their decision-making capacity. - f) Contribute to the overall development of IOOS through participation in IOOS planning and implementation at regional and national levels.